To understand the ecology of geckos in Kenya, it’s essential to get acquainted with the different species of this lizard that call the country home.

 The most distinguishing characteristic of these lizards is their ability to live near humans and feed on human food resources.

-These types of geckos in Kenya are usually smaller than two inches long and can vary in color from light green to dark brown or black.
+These geckos in Kenya are usually smaller than two inches long and can vary in color from light green to dark brown or black.

-One thing that distinguishes this species from others is the three white stripes across its head, which helps you identify it quickly when looking at different types of geckos within Kenya.
+One thing distinguishing this species from others is the three white stripes across its head, which helps you quickly identify it when looking at different types of geckos in Kenya.

 15. Gehyra Variegata